NSIS-Dev/Documentation/Reference/Icon.md

 # Icon

 Sets the icon of the installer.
-Every icon in the icon file will be included in the installer.
+Every image in the icon file will be included in the installer.
 Use [`UninstallIcon`][1] to set the uninstaller icon.

 ## Parameters